-Impact Mitigation/Management Objectives and Outcomes AVIFAUNA: DISPLACEMENT DUE TO D Monitoring puot Objectives and Outcomes Methodology Fred Frequency Responsibility AVIFAUNA: DISPLACEMENT DUE TO DISTURBANCE
+Impact Mitigation/Management Mitigation/Management Actions Monitoring impact Objectives and Outcomes Methodology Frequency Responsibility AVIFAUNA: DISPLACEMENT DUE TO DISTURBANCE

-Impact Mitigation/Management Mitigation/Management Actions N loni toring iiiipact Objectives and Outcomes witigation/management Actions Methodology Frequency F Responsibility The noise and movement associated with the construction activities at the development footprint will be a source of disturbance which would lead to the displacement of avifauna from the area Prevent unnecessary displacement of priority avifauna by ensuring that contractors are aware of the requirements of the Construction Environmental Management Programme (CEMPr.)
+Impact Mitigation/Management Mitigation/Management Actions N loni toring impact Objectives and Outcomes Miligation/Management Actions Methodology Frequency R esponsibility The noise and movement associated with the construction activities at the development footprint will be a source of disturbance which would lead to the displacement of avifauna from the area Prevent unnecessary displacement of priority avifauna by ensuring that contractors are aware of the requirements of the Construction Environmental Management Programme (CEMPr.)
 A site-specific CEMPr must be implemented, which gives appropriate and detailed description of how construction activities must be conducted.
 All contractors are to adhere to the CEMPr and should apply good environmental practices during construction.
-The CEMPr must specifically include the following: 1.
-No off-road driving.
-2. Maximum use of existing roads.
-3. Measures to control noise and dust according to latest best practice.
-4. Restricted access to the rest of the property.
-5. Strict application of all recommendations in the botanical and biodiversity specialist reports pertaining to the limitation and rehabilitation of the footprint.
-Implementation of the CEMPr.
+The CEMPr must specifically include the following: No off-road driving.
+Maximum use of existing roads.
+Measures to control noise and dust according to latest best practice.
+Restricted access to the rest of the property.
+Strict application of all recommendations in the botanical and biodiversity specialist reports pertaining to the limitation and rehabilitation of the footprint.
+2. Implementation of the CEMPr.
 Oversee activities to ensure that the CEMPr is implemented and enforced via site audits and inspections.
-Report and record any noncompliance.
+Report and record any non- compliance.
 Ensure that construction personnel are made aware of the impacts relating to off-road driving.
 Construction access roads must be demarcated clearly.
 Undertake site inspections to verify.
-Monitor the implementation of noise control mechanisms via site inspections and record and report noncompliance.
+Monitor the implementation of noise control mechanisms via site inspections and record and report non- compliance.
 Ensure that the construction area is demarcated clearly and that construction personnel are made aware of these demarcations.
 Monitor 1.
 2. 3.
 4. 5.
-On a daily basis Monthly Monthly Monthly Monthly 3. and ECO Contractor and ECO
+On a daily basis Monthly Monthly Monthly Monthly 3.
+Contractor and ECO Contractor and ECO Contractor and ECO Contractor and ECO Contractor and ECO

-Impact Mitigation/Management Mitigation/Management Actions N lonitoring iiiipact Objectives and Outcomes witigation/management Actions Methodology Frequency Responsibility via site inspections and report non-compliance.
-AVIFAU NA: DISPLACEMENT DUE TO HABITA AT TRANSFORMATION Total or partial displacement of avifauna due to habitat transformation associated with the vegetation clearance and the presence of the wind turbines and associated infrastructure.
+Impact Mitigation/Management Mitigation/Management Actions N Ionitoring impact Objectives and Outcomes witigation/waitagement Actions Methodology Frequency Responsibility via site inspections and report non-compliance.
+AVIFAUI NA: DISPLACEMENT DUE TO HABIT AT TRANSFORMATION Total or partial displacement of avifauna due to habitat transformation associated with the vegetation clearance and the presence of the wind turbines and associated infrastructure.
 Prevent unnecessary displacement of avifauna by ensuring that the rehabilitation of transformed areas is implemented according to the recommendations of the biodiversity/vegetation specialist.
-8 Ensure that all the recommendations for mitigation from the biodiversity/vegetation specialist, including rehabilitation of disturbed areas, are strictly implemented.
-10. Appointment of specialist to coordinate and monitor the rehabilitation of the vegetation.
-1. Once-off Wind farm operator
+1 Ensure that all the recommendations for mitigation from the biodiversity/botanical specialist, including rehabilitation of disturbed areas, are strictly implemented.
+Appointment of specialist to coordinate and monitor the rehabilitation of the vegetation.
+1. Once-off 1.
+Wind farm operator

 AVIFAUNA: MORTALITY DUE TO COLLISIONS ON THE 33KV NETWORK Bird collisions with the internal 33kV cables.
 Prevent mortality of priority avifauna.
-Overhead lines should be restricted to an absolute minimum and should only be allowed if underground cabling is unfeasible due technical (not financial) constraints.
-Bird flight diverters should be installed on all 33kV overhead lines on the full span length on the earthwire (according to Eskom guidelines - five metres apart).
+1. Overhead lines should be restricted to an absolute minimum and should only be allowed if underground cabling is unfeasible due technical (not financial) constraints.
+Bird flight diverters should be installed on all 33kV overhead lines on the full span length on the earthwire (according to Sakow guidelines - five metres apart).
 Light and dark colour devices must be alternated to provide contrast against both dark and light backgrounds, respectively.
-These devices must be installed as soon as the conductors are strung Fit Eskom approved Bird Flight Diverters on the entire overhead section of the 33kV network.
+These devices must be installed as soon as the conductors are strung.
+Fit Eskom approved Bird 1.
+Once-off 1.
+Once-off 1.
+Contractor 1.
+Once-off 1.
+Contractor 1.
+Co